 Water is just safe for a wedding day.
 If it spills on you, then there are no issues.
 You don’t have to worry about water staining your dress or getting all over something you’re renting.

-Right before a wedding, you may be running around and not have time to grab food.
+Right before a wedding, you may be running around and not have time to eat.
 Nothing would be worse than you passing out from lack of food.

 I get so hungry and so cranky when I haven’t eaten.
 A granola bar is enough food to give you energy, but to also not make you sick.